inverse/termin/README.md

 ### Rules

-Recently introduced is a rule engine that can be used for only notifying when certain conditions are met.
-Uses the PHP [DateInterval][5] construct for expressing date differences.
+Termin also has a simple rule engine that can be used for only notifying when certain conditions are met.
+Below listed are the currenly supported rules that can be used to control the triggering of notifications.

 #### after